-The first phase of the programme, worth 17 million euros, lasted until the end of 2020.
-After a positive evaluation, the programme is entering a second phase that will last until 2026 with a budget of €20 million and a geographical expansion from 180 to 240 municipalities in four regions: ICCO is implementing P-GLR+ in Tombouctou and Segou regions, Oxfam Novib in Mopti region and SNV in Gao and Ségou regions.
-The V4T Foundation has sites in all regions.
+The first phase of the program, which was valued at 17 million euros, concluded at the end of 2020.
+Following a positive evaluation, the program has entered its second phase, which will run until 2026.
+The second phase has a budget of €20 million and includes a geographical expansion from 180 to 240 municipalities across four regions.
+In the Tombouctou and Segou regions, ICCO is implementing P-GLR+.
+Oxfam Novib is responsible for the Mopti region, and SNV is overseeing the Gao and Ségou regions.
+The V4T Foundation operates in all regions.

-This second phase differs from the first by the quantitative evolution of 4,000 young women and men to 19,000 citizens.
-The actions of the Young Leaders will impact more than 600,000 people.
-They will ultimately create a dynamic bottom-up movement, strengthened in leadership, knowledge, capacity for expression, demand for accountability, and ultimately, they will stimulate inclusive and transparent governance changes.
+This second phase marks a significant quantitative evolution, expanding from the involvement of 4,000 young women and men to 19,000 citizens.
+The actions of these Young Leaders will have an impact on more than 600,000 people.
+The ultimate goal is to create a dynamic bottom-up movement, empowering individuals with leadership skills, knowledge, the ability to express themselves, and a demand for accountability.
+This movement will foster inclusive and transparent governance changes.

-On the one hand, PGLR+ focuses on local public authorities by strengthening local governance mechanisms to make them more inclusive, effective, gender and conflict-sensitive.
-On the other hand, the programme focuses on the inclusive and effective participation of young people (women/men) in local governance mechanisms, emphasising youth social accountability and citizenship.
-The programme's approach will enable the re-establishment of trusting and cooperative relationships at the grassroots level between local public authorities and young people (w/m) and the general population.
-In short, the PGLR+ approach will strengthen the social contract between the local authorities and the population.
-It will also strengthen the strength of relationships and the sense of solidarity between young leaders who come from different communities.
+The program has a dual focus.
+Firstly, it aims to strengthen local public authorities by enhancing local governance mechanisms to make them more inclusive, effective, gender-responsive, and conflict-sensitive.
+Secondly, it emphasizes the inclusive and effective participation of young people, both women and men, in local governance mechanisms, with a specific emphasis on youth social accountability and citizenship.
+The program's approach seeks to rebuild trust and cooperation at the grassroots level between local public authorities and young people, as well as the general population.
+In essence, the PGLR+ approach aims to strengthen the social contract between local authorities and the population.
+Additionally, it fosters strong relationships and a sense of solidarity among young leaders from diverse communities.